revou-fsse-3/module-1-yosephat-assigment/README.md

 # Website project
-    hi!, there is an update, im working on a new static web project if you want to see, i provide u the link [coala felaas](https://rococo-pavlova-af74e4.netlify.app/) check it, if you have a suggestion you can connect with me in my github account [blackpossum](https://github.com/Blackpossum)<br>
+    hi!, there is an update, im working on a new static web project if you want to see, i provide you the link netlify app :https://rococo-pavlova-af74e4.netlify.app/ check it, if you have a suggestion you can connect with me in my github account [blackpossum](https://github.com/Blackpossum)<br>

 ## what's the website about?